Doha Debates

-Doha Debates produces and distributes solutions-focused debate and interview programs, video reports and interactive content.
-The franchise's products include flagship debates, the #DearWorldLive interview series, the "Course Correction" and "The Negotiators" podcasts, the #SolvingIt series, digital video reports, Deep Dive education curriculum, and the interactive Doha Portal.
+Doha Debates produces and distributes debate and interview programs, video reports and interactive content.
+The franchise's products include debates, interview series, podcasts, the #SolvingIt series, digital video reports, Deep Dive education curriculum, and the interactive Doha Portal.
 Doha Debates is funded by Qatar Foundation.

-Comedian and actor "Mo" Mohammed Amer will host the 2023 season of the debate series, which was hosted by journalist Ghida Fakhry in recent years.
-Nelufar Hedayat is Doha Debates' correspondent and host of "Course Correction" and #DearWorldLive.
-Conflict resolution expert Govinda Clayton served as the bridge-building "connector" for the debates.
-Jennifer Williams, deputy editor at Foreign Policy, hosts the podcast "The Negotiators."
-Doha Debates' managing director is Amjad Atallah, who previously served as a news executive, human rights activist and humanitarian.

 Doha Debates' content, production and distribution partners have included the United Nations, TED, Foreign Policy, the Paris Peace Forum, the Sundance Institute, NowThis News, Vox Media, Shared Studios, Fortify Rights, Doha Forum, Rappler and eNCA.
+Doha Debates' managing director is Amjad Atallah, who previously served as a news executive at Al Jazeera America and co-founded Women for Women International.

 Re-launched in 2018, Doha Debates' initial iteration ran from 2005 to 2012, when the debate program was televised by BBC World News.

 History

 Founded in 2005, the original Doha Debates programs were moderated by former BBC correspondent and interviewer Tim Sebastian, with Qatar Foundation as the sponsor.
 Televised eight times a year by BBC World News until 2012, the debates were based on the Oxford Union format.
 They focused on a single, controversial motion, with two speakers for and against.
 Once they outlined their arguments, each speaker was questioned by the chairman and the discussion was then opened up to the audience for argument and a final electronic vote.
 Topics included torture, terrorism and suicide bombings, political turmoil and human rights.
 Past motions questioned whether it was time to talk to Al Qaeda, whether Hezbollah had the right to fight a war on Lebanon's behalf, and whether the pro-Israel lobby was successfully stifling criticism of the country's actions.

 Special events featuring Q&A sessions with a single guest included figures such as Bill Clinton, Mohamed El Baradei, Shimon Peres, Amre Moussa, Ayad Allawi, and Mahmoud Zahar.